• Skip to primary navigation

 Sprouted moong chaat can be stored in an airtight container in the refrigerator for up to 3 days.
 To serve, simply mix the chaat well and serve chilled.

-Health Benefits of Moong Sprout Chaat
+Health Benefits of Sprout Salad

 Moong chaat is a low-calorie snack that is high in protein and fiber, making it a great option for those who are looking to lose weight.
 It is also a great source of vitamins and minerals, including vitamin C, potassium, and magnesium.
 Additionally, sprouted moong beans are a good source of antioxidants, which help to protect the body against oxidative stress and inflammation.